Hedging Hydrogen: Planning and Contracting Under Uncertainty for a Green Hydrogen Producer: Case Study

 \subsubsection{Design Costs}

-The design decisions attract design costs based on their respective price parameters in the vector $C$.
+The design decisions attract design costs based on their respective price parameters in the vector $C$:

-Network access design charges $J^{d,nw}(x,B)$ are defined as a linear function of the design decisions and network access cost parameters $B$ (additional details of the network access charge regime used are provided in the Supplementary Material). \\
+Network access peak power charges $J^{d,nw}(x,B)$ are defined as a linear function of the design decisions and network access cost parameters $B$ (additional details of the network access charge regime used are provided in the Supplementary Material). \\

 CAPEX costs are annualised using the following formula, where $LT^k$ is the lifetime of asset $k$ and $\tau$ is the discount rate: